InfectRisk

 Current situation: Influenza

-In week 15 of 2026, activity of influenza (seasonal flu) in Hungary is low.
-The trend — derived from clinical surveillance — is falling.
+In week 20 of 2026, activity of influenza (seasonal flu) in Hungary is low.
+The trend — derived from clinical surveillance — is stable.
 Over a four-week comparison, a clear decline is visible.

 The classification is based on the ECDC ERVISS weekly reports, drawing on data from the National Public Health Center (NNK / NNGYK) via the sentinel GP network.
 Seasonally, infection waves in Hungary typically peak between January and March; activity is usually markedly lower during the summer months.
 How severe a given season becomes depends on the circulating virus variant and the population's immune status, among other factors.